fortrabbit/help/docs/limits.md

 **Description**: Each Object Storage scaling comes with a fixed amount of available storage.
 You can review this amount per scaling on our [specs page](http://www.fortrabbit.com/specs-pro#object-storage).
 This limit cannot be exceeded.
 Any write operation (modifying a file or creating a new file) will be rejected, if it would result in exceeding the limit of the scaling.

 **Solution**: You can either clean up obsolete data to reduce the used size or upgrade to a bigger scaling.
-If you need more than our current plans offer, please [get in touch](mailto:support@fortrabbit.com) and let us know how much you need and we will get back to you with an offer.

 ### Memcache

 **Scope**: Professional Apps with Memcache Component